khanshoaib3/minecraft-access/docs/features.md

 # Minecraft Access Features

-This page contains details of all the features that are currently in the mod.
+This page contains details for all of the features that are currently in the mod.

 If you have any questions about original game functions, please search on the [Minecraft wiki](https://minecraft.wiki/?search) first before asking for help.
 If you have any suggestions on improvements to existing features or about a new feature, you can [join the discord server](https://discord.gg/yQjjsDqWQX) or [post an issue](https://github.com/khanshoaib3/minecraft-access/issues).

-There is a page for [viewing all sound effects](https://html-preview.github.io/?url=https://github.com/khanshoaib3/minecraft-access/blob/1.21/docs/sounds.html) used in this mod.
+There is also a page for [viewing all sound effects](https://html-preview.github.io/?url=https://github.com/khanshoaib3/minecraft-access/blob/1.21/docs/sounds.html) used in this mod.

 ## Table Of Contents